About

 My current research and writing is taking me toward the analysis of literary sources.

-In 2003 I published Frontiers Past and Future: Science Fiction and the American West, in which I deal with the different ways in which the narratives of the American West are used as templates for science fiction future (think homesteading stories in the mode of the little house on the big planet).
-I’ve also delved more deeply into the work of Kim Stanley Robinson, and I have a current paper in process on the ways in which a variety of science fiction writers have picked on Colorado as the place of refuge against social breakdown and disaster.
+In 2006 I published Frontiers Past and Future: Science Fiction and the American West, in which I deal with the different ways in which the narratives of the American West are used as templates for science fiction future (think homesteading stories in the mode of the little house on the big planet).

 From time to time I collaborate with my wife Margery Post Abbott, whose own background spans biomedical research, urban planning, and teaching and writing about the Society of Friends (Quakers).
 We collaborated on a book dealing with the creation of the Columbia River Gorge National Scenic Area . . . and on an article discussing the incorporation of the Quaker testimony of simplicity within institutional architecture.